 Seattle is a wonderful city filled with so many cool things to see and do.
 We spent four days in Seattle and felt it wasn’t enough!
 We visited in spring, just in time to see the blossoming trees and feel the warm sunshine.

 We started our Seattle adventure with a spectacular view of downtown from Kerry Park in Queen Anne.
 After snapping a few pictures of the Space Needle, we sat down on the bench to enjoy the sunshine – the weather was gorgeous!

-Queen Anne is a residential area with beautiful old houses and colourful trees.
+Queen Anne is a residential area with beautiful old houses and colorful trees.
 If you go to Kerry Park, make sure you wander around the area, you’ll find photo opportunities at every corner.

 For lunch, we headed to Queen Anne Avenue North, where there’s a couple of eateries.
 We were too excited to keep exploring so we opted for a quick bite at a casual Middle Eastern joint called The Golden Olive.
 The falafel salad was delicious!

 While you’re in the area, you may want to continue walking towards Seattle Center, home to the Space Needle and the Chihuly Garden and Glass Museum.
 We decided to skip the museums but we still enjoyed sitting in the park while getting close up views of the Space Needle.

-For stunning views from high above, head to Sky View Observatory on the 73rd floor at Columbia Center – I think it’s one of the must see places in Seattle!
-You can get 360-degree views of city and if you’re lucky with the weather you’ll be able to see Mt Rainier in all its glory.
-The entrance ticket allows you to return during sunset for more pictures so overall I think it’s a better deal that the Space Needle Observatory.
+For stunning views from high above, head to Sky View Observatory on the 73rd floor at Columbia Center – I think it’s one of the must-see places in Seattle!
+You can get 360-degree views of the city and if you’re lucky with the weather you’ll be able to see Mt Rainier in all its glory.
+The entrance ticket allows you to return during sunset for more pictures so overall I think it’s a better deal than the Space Needle Observatory.

 If you’re in search of nightlife hotspots, First Ave and Second Ave in Downtown offers a line up of bars, pubs and live music houses.